-The Master of Science in Business Analytics (MSBA) Program prepares the next generation of experts in business analytics.
+The master of science in business analytics (MSBA) program prepares the next generation of experts in business analytics.
 Participants in the program will acquire the necessary knowledge to frame business problems in analytical terms and undergo hands-on training in applying the trendiest, most relevant analytical tools to capture, process and analyze large data sets.
-The analytical findings will help organizations extract actionable insights to make better informed decisions, recommend strategies to improve performance of operations, create shared value for sustainable growth, gain competitive advantages, identify new opportunities and enable the digital transformation from basic to smart organization.
+The analytical findings will help organizations extract actionable insights to make better informed decisions, recommend strategies to improve performance of operations, create shared value for sustainable growth, gain competitive advantages, identify new opportunities, and enable the digital transformation from basic to smart organization.
 Graduates of the program will develop advanced proficiency in executing and applying business analytics initiatives to challenging business problems in various industry domains including supply chain and operations, project management and marketing.
 The program aims to help meet the growing industry needs in the MENA region in particular and the world at large for business analytics professionals with the required new skills and expertise.

-Normally, there is one admission deadline in March for enrollment in the Fall term.
-For more details, please refer to the Admissions section of the AUB graduate catalogue under Application Procedures.
+Normally, there is one admission deadline in March a year for enrollment in the fall term.
+For more details, please refer to the Office of Admissions section of the AUB graduate catalogue under Application Procedures.

-To be eligible for admission to the MSBA program, a student must hold an undergraduate degree from a recognized university and must meet the Readiness for University Studies in English (RUSE) of the University.
-The program is open to students from other educational backgrounds including Business, Computer Science, Engineering, Economics, Mathematics.
-Statistics and so forth.
+To be eligible for admission to the MSBA program, students must hold an undergraduate degree from a recognized university and must meet the Readiness for University Studies in English (RUSE) of the university.
+The program is open to students from other educational backgrounds including business, computer science, engineering, economics, mathematics, statistics and so forth.

-To be accepted into the MSBA program, the applicant must possess an undergraduate university degree with a Grade Point Average (GPA) of 3.3 or above.
-An applicant is considered for admission on probation if s/he has attained an average between 3.0 and 3.3.
+To be accepted into the MSBA program, applicants must possess an undergraduate university degree with a GPA of 3.3 or above.
+Applicants are considered for admission on probation if they have attained a GPA between 3.0 and 3.3.